wharfkit/website/src/lib/docs/SessionKit/UserInterface.md

 ### Life Cycle

-Wharf through the Session Kit currently has two major life cycle processes in which the `UserInterface` is utilized:
+Through the Session Kit, Wharf currently has two major life cycle processes in which the `UserInterface` is utilized:

-1. The [Login](/docs/session-kit/login) call on an instance of the [SessionKit](/docs/session-kit/session-kit-factory)
+1. The [Login](/docs/sessionkit/login) call on an instance of the [SessionKit](/docs/sessionkit/session-kit-factory).
-2. The [Transact](/docs/session-kit/transact) call on an individual [Session](/docs/session-kit/session)
+2. The [Transact](/docs/sessionkit/transact) call on an individual [Session](/docs/sessionkit/session).

 When developers make calls to these methods in their applications, a life cycle event is started and a [context](#) object is spawned for its duration.
 This [context](#) contains an instance of the `UserInterface`, which the [SessionKit](/docs/session-kit/session-kit-factory) and various [Plugins](#) may call to interact with the user.

 #### Login

-When an application calls the [Login](/docs/session-kit/login) method of the [SessionKit](/docs/session-kit/session-kit-factory) a series of events is triggered against an implemented `UserInterface` and its methods.
+When an application calls the [Login](/docs/sessionkit/login) method of the [SessionKit](/docs/sessionkit/session-kit-factory), a series of events is triggered against an implemented `UserInterface` and its methods.

-Listed below are all of the methods this sequence will call in chronological order.
+Listed below are all of the methods this sequence will call, in chronological order:

 ##### onLogin